 Finally, you can spend some time visiting the town of Heraklion, Crete’s biggest city, whose emblem is the Venetian fortress of Koules and combines a multilingual past as Byzantine churches standing next to the Venetian mansions.

 Daily trip to the West part of the island for a visit of the Arkadi monastery and the town of Rethymno.

-You will start your trip with the visit of the monastery of Arkadi, originally built in the 14th century and re-built in the 16th century.
+You will start your trip with the visit of the monastery of Arkadi, originally built in the 14th century and rebuilt in the 16th century.
 In the center of the complex stands the Byzantine church.
-It is well known as one of the most important centers of the Cretan resistance against the Turkish occupation and a symbol of fight for freedom.
+It is well known as one of the most important centres of the Cretan resistance against the Turkish occupation and a symbol of the fight for freedom.

 You will continue with the visit of Rethymno, a very romantic place with Venetian fortifications that mingle harmonically with orthodox and catholic churches, mosques, majestic mansions of Venetian architecture, arches and cobbled paths which create a magical atmosphere, reminiscence of the city’s turbulent –yet glorious– past.

 Rethymno's harbour area is a fine place for a coffee at one of the cafes or to explore the waterfront and walk along the harbour wall to the Venetian lighthouse.
 The Fortezza (fortress) overlooking the port is also a place to visit, as well as the old town with the various mosques, churches, and museums.